The Best DASH Diet Chicken Recipe: Heart-Healthy Meatball Wraps

 Notes

-- Tortilla Choice is Key: For this recipe to be low in sodium, you must use tortillas with 150 mg of sodium or less per serving.
+- Tortilla Choice is Key: For this recipe to stay lower in sodium, use tortillas with 150 mg of sodium or less per serving.
 Check the nutrition label carefully.

-- Prevent Sogginess: Squeezing all excess water from the grated cucumber is the most important step to ensure your wraps stay fresh and crisp.
+- Prevent Sogginess: Squeezing all excess water from the grated cucumber is an important step to help your wraps stay fresh and crisp.

 - Storage: Wraps are best enjoyed within 2 days.
 Store them seam-side down in an airtight container in the refrigerator.